Antipurity/lenia-game/levels/README.md

 ---

-`health=1`: has no inherent meaning, but actors can change their health and react to it.
+`displayRadius=[0,0,0]: [r,g,b]`: creates an extra visual highlight.

 ---

+`health=1: 0…1`: can be displayed with `displayRadius`, and reacted-to.
+Represents structural integrity.
+Once it hits `0`, it can never rise again, unless JS wills it to.

+---

-`radius=10`: actors can emit Lenia colors, and this determines the radius of that emittance.
+`emitRadius=10`: actors can emit Lenia colors, and this determines the radius of that emittance.

 ---